mc-cat-tty/Packmate/README_EN.md

 ### Accessing the web interface
 When you open a web interface for the first time, you will be asked for a login and password you specified in the env file.
-After entering the credentials, open the settings by clicking on the cogs in the top right corner and enter the specified login and password again.
+After entering the credentials, open the settings by clicking the cogs in the top right corner and enter the specified login and password again.

 ![Settings](screenshots/Screenshot_Settings.png)